 Students in the Master of Advanced Study in Global Affairs may not be considered for, or transferred into, the Jackson Institute’s two-year M.A. program.

 An application packet consists of a personal statement, three letters of recommendation, CV and transcripts from all prior institutions attended.
 Applicants are also required to submit GRE scores.
 Students whose native language is not English will have to take the TOEFL examination.

 In reviewing applications the committee looks for evidence of excellent academic aptitude and strength in the subjects matter that we offer, e.g., economics, politics, etc.

 Students in the mid-career program are not eligible for financial aid from the Jackson Institute.
-For student loans information please contact the Graduate School of Arts and Sciences Financial Aid office.
+For information on student loans, please contact the Graduate School of Arts and Sciences Financial Aid office.

 Prospective M.A.S. students are welcome to visit the program or to speak with a Jackson staff member.
 We hold information sessions several times in the fall of each year.

 We're Looking for Leaders